Controversial new Medical Officer of Health confirmed in Haldimand-Norfolk

 After the lengthy closed session, which included input from legal counsel, the appointment of Dr. Strauss passed eight to one.

-Chopp says she is also not convinced lockdown are an effective public health police and welcomes Dr. Strauss and his view.
+Chopp says she is also not convinced lockdowns are an effective public health policy and welcomes Dr. Strauss and his view.

 “I look forward to someone with Dr. Strauss’ background to be there around the table with the other 34 Medical Officers of Health and, in a fact-based manner, challenge some of those assumptions,” she said.